kennytm/rfcs/text/0000-dyn-type.md

 1. Reducing the matrix to a slice
 2. Boxing the slice
 3. Extracting the raw pointers, and replacing the slice metadata by the matrix’s.
-4. Transmute the raw pointers back into a box.
+4. Transmuting the raw pointers back into a box.

 ```rust ,ignore
 impl<'a, T: Copy + 'a> From<&'a Mat<T>> for Box<Mat<T>> {